This quiche crust recipe makes a crisp, buttery crust with no soggy bottom! Here’s the secret to the perfect pie crust for quiche.

 Here’s what to know about blind baking and how to get the perfect flaky crust:

-- First, freeze the crust 15 minutes.
+• First, refrigerate the crust 30 minutes.
 Why?
 This helps the crust to hold its shape while blind baking.
-(This freezer method shortcuts refrigerating for a few hours.
-You’re welcome!)

 Make ahead instructions for quiche crust